-Having had the good fortune to belong to a musical family and heritage, over the years I have had a strong interest in a variety of music forms including Jazz, Blues, Folk, Rock, SKA, and Classical, and hymns.
-All these influences led me to learn the guitar, the harmonica, the ukulele - and digital sound recording.
+Having had the good fortune to belong to a musical family, over the years I have had a strong interest in a variety of music forms including Jazz, Blues, Folk, Rock, SKA, and Classical, and hymns.
+All these influences led me to learn the guitar, the harmonica, the ukulele - and to develop an interest in digital sound recording.

-My early days of were filled with tuning into 'Top of the Pops', Radio 1, and whatever was to be found in the family vinyl record collection.
+My early days of music exploration were included 'Top of the Pops', Radio 1, and whatever was to be found in the family vinyl record collection.
+I also took great pleasure in constructing 'mock' radio-comedy shows using a cassette recorder!
 Church music and singing, of course, formed a large part of the ongoing local music tradition.
 Also, I played the violin for 5 years or so, but duly switched to guitar - being inspired by the music of 1960s pop groups and singers: The Beatles, The Shadows, Bob Dylan.
-At this time, a small folk group hosted by a local teacher greatly helped with learning and performing classic folk and pop songs.
+A small folk group hosted by a local teacher greatly helped with learning and performing classic folk and pop songs.
 Here, I also took my first steps into composition.